rutgerblom/SDDC.Lab/README.md

 pip install vim <br/>
 pip install pyvmomi <br/>

 ESXi and VCSA ISOs (6.7 or 7.0) as well as the NSX-T Manager and NSX-T Edge OVAs (2.5 or 3.0).
-Place all of these in /iso <br/>
+Place all of these in the /iso directory of your Ansible control node.<br/>

 ### answerfile.yml

 Edit and adjust the answerfile.yml according to your needs!
+I've parameterized as much as possible so it's easier to customize your deployment.

 ## Usage